mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 ## HID descriptors are the devil

 As I described [above](#why-oh-y-cables), TinyPilot needs to present itself to the target computer as a USB keyboard.
 It does this by sending what's called a human interface device (HID) descriptor over the USB connection.
-USB devices like a keyboards, mice, and thumbdrives each have HID descriptors that announce what the device can do.
+USB devices like keyboards, mice, and thumb drives have HID descriptors that announce what the device can do.

 The HID descriptor is a binary blob that looks like this: